redbadger/crux/docs/src/part-1/testing.md

 We create an instance of the app, and an instance of the model.
 Then we call update with the `Event::Reset` event.
 As you may remember we get back a `Command`, which we expect to carry a request for a render operation.
 Using the expectation helper API of the Command type, we check we got one effect, and that the effect is a render.
-Both methods will panic, if they don't succeed (they are also `#[cfg(test)]` only, don't use them outside of tests).
+Both methods will panic if they don't succeed (they are also `#[cfg(test)]` only, don't use them outside of tests).

 That test should pass (check with `cargo nextest run`).
 Next up, we can check that the view model is rendered correctly